snippets > quick-usage-examples-of-find-on-command-line

 find . -type f -exec grep -q '<string1>' {} \; -exec grep -q '<string2>' {} \; -exec grep -l '<string3>' {} \;

 Note: every command needs to be terminated by ; or +.
 But these signs may need to be escaped as in ; or \;.
-Outputs given by find will be placed on {}.
+The output from find will be placed in {}.
 Multiple uses of -exec are allowed.